-The scenario was a catalyst for HARP.
-The government promoted the idea that if these underwater homeowners could only get access to refinance, they could lower their monthly mortgage payments, increase household cashflow, and boost consumer spending to help propel the U.S. economy ahead.
+As part of its economic stimulus programs, the government was promoting the idea that if underwater homeowners could just get access to a refinance, they would be able to lower their monthly mortgage payments, thereby increasing household cash flow, and boosting consumer spending which would help propel the U.S. economy recovery.

-The HARP program told banks to treat home equity differently.
-It instructed them to ignore a homeowner's home equity percentage and to focus on a history of on-time mortgage payments.
+HARP mortgage guidelines instructed U.S. banks to ignore a homeowner's specific home equity for a refinance and, instead, to focus on a homeowner's other loan traits, such as its history of on-time mortgage payments.

 Headlines read "Obama Waives Refi Requirements".
 U.S. homeowners jumped on the program.

 HARP 2 : Removing 125% LTV Restrictions